spine-examples/Pingh/README.md

 By installing the application in an organization on the permitted list, access to its private repositories for mention searches is granted, along with the ability to verify membership for authentication.
-In contrast, installing the application in an organization not on the permitted list permits only detecting mentions in private repositories without impacting authentication.
+Installing the application in an organization not on the permitted list enables mention detection in private repositories but does not affect authentication.

-Specify the names of permitted organizations separated by commas in the `sessions/src/main/resources/config/auth.properties` file.
+The names of permitted organizations are listed in the `sessions/src/main/resources/config/auth.properties` file, separated by commas.
+The names can be updated as needed.
 For instance, for organizations `spine-examples` and `SpineEventEngine`, enter:

 ```properties
 permitted-organizations=spine-examples, SpineEventEngine